illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

   + The inputs to the function
   + The return value(s) if any

-+ **If you use code from other sources, you must document the use of that code in a text file named README.md in your handin**
++ **If you use code from other sources, you must document that in a text file named README.md in your handin**

 ### FAQ
-1. **Should my images look like the one on this page?**<br/>
+**1. Should my images look like the one on this page?**<br/>
-A. Not exactly!
+Not exactly!
 You can ignore the cylinder and the box...you won't render those.<br/>
    And you can be a little creative and any scene you want as long as it denomstrates the elements shown here.<br/> Also, you should be aware the scene on this page is in perspective, which is why there is a horizon from the plane.

-2. **Can use code X that I found on the web?**<br/>
+**2. Can use code X that I found on the web?**<br/>
-A. Probably!
+Probably!
 In general, code to do basic numerical work (e.g. cross-product or even barycentric coordinates for a point) can be from a library.
    You can ask on CampusWire about specific pieces of code. <br/>
    Whether your use a library or copy source code from some approved source, you must cite the source in a text file named README.md in your handin.

-3. **In what order should I implement these features?**<br/>
+**3. In what order should I implement these features?**<br/>
 I would implement things in the following order <br/>
     1. Image output, orthographic and persepctive projection, ray-plane intresection (with flat shading)<br/>
     2. Spheres, diffuse shading, movable camera<br/>